JStumpp/awesome-android/readme.md

 - [DbInspector](https://github.com/infinum/android_dbinspector) - Provides a simple way to view the contents of the in-app database for debugging purposes.
 - [SQLite Asset Helper](https://github.com/jgilfelt/android-sqlite-asset-helper) - manage database creation and version management using an application's raw asset files.
 - [Realm](https://github.com/realm/realm-java) - The alternative to SQLite and ORMs: Simple, modern and fast!
 Object oriented API and multi platform support.
 - [Realm Asset Helper](https://github.com/eggheadgames/android-realm-asset-helper) - Copies a realm database from the apk assets folder.
-Efficienty handles versioning of read-only realm databases.
+Efficiently handles versioning of read-only realm databases.
 - [RestorableSQLiteDatabase](https://github.com/yaa110/RestorableSQLiteDatabase) - A wrapper to replicate android's SQLiteDatabase with restoring capability.

 #### ORM